 Step 2: Contact the police.

-Even if the accident is a fender bender, it’s a good idea to phone the police.
-It’s up to them to decide if they feel it’s necessary to come to the scene to take an accident report.
+Even if the car accident is a fender bender, it’s a good idea to phone the police.
+It’s up to them to decide if they feel it’s necessary to come to the scene to take a car accident report.
 When the officer arrives, document the officer’s name and badge number.
 Don’t forget to ask for a copy of the report and the report number.
 You can ask for the report later from the insurance company if you cannot get it at the scene.

 Step 3: Collect information and document the scene.